sadit/JuliaApps/README.md

 # How it works

-JuliaApps is a bash script that help to handle packages with entry points that can be called directly from command lines.
+JuliaApps is a bash script that helps to handle packages with entry points that can be called directly from command lines.
 In particular, the idea is to install directly from git repositories and maintain an isolated environment for each package.
-It is designed to be very simple, and working with packages that can be outside of the Julia General registry.
+It is designed to be very simple and work with packages outside the Julia General registry.

-The entry points are similar to those created by the [Comonincon.jl](https://comonicon.org/stable/) package, that is, it will call a modele's function called `command_main(ARGS)`
+The entry points are similar to those created by the [Comonincon.jl](https://comonicon.org/stable/) package; that is, it will call a module's function called `command_main(ARGS)`

 Some working examples:
 - <https://github.com/sadit/XGrep.jl>
 - <https://github.com/sadit/NearDuplicates.JuliaApps>

+By now, we don't have a curate list of applications.

 # More help

 ```
-./japps --help
+japps --help

 Install and run julia packages from command line easily